hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 ```
 In this case, the renderer spends a lot of time waiting for PostGIS to perform the query that will feed with features.

-The `asynchronous_request` parameter in PostGIS pulgin aims to parallelize rendering and queries on the database server : while a layer is rendering, SQL queries for further layers are sent ahead.
+The `asynchronous_request` parameter in PostGIS plugin aims to parallelize rendering and queries on the database server : while a layer is rendering, SQL queries for further layers are sent ahead.

 ## When to use it
 Mandatory :
-* You have already applied the [rendering optimizations with PoistGIS](OptimizeRenderingWithPostGIS)
+* You have already applied the [rendering optimizations with PostGIS](OptimizeRenderingWithPostGIS)
 * you have a lot of PostGIS layers, at least six

 Nice to have :